bitstrings/portallocator-maven-plugin/README.md

 * Requires a Maven project to be executed.
 * The goal is thread-safe and supports parallel builds.
-* Binds by default to the lifecycle phase: validate.
+* Binds by default to the lifecycle phase: generate-test-resources.

 ### Configuration